amolabs/amoabci/README.md

 * Testnet information: http://testnet.amolabs.io

 ### Prepare data directory
-Both of `tendermint` and `amod` need a data directory where they keep configuration file and internal databases.
-Although `tendermint` and `amod` do not share the data directory, a combination of the two directories defines a complete snapshot of an AMO blockchain.
-So, it recommended to a keep directory structure something like the following:
+`amod` need a data directory where they keep configuration file and internal databases of `tendermint` and `amoabci`.
+The directory defines a complete snapshot of an AMO blockchain.
+So, it is recommended to a keep directory structure something like the following:
 ```
 (node_data_root)
-├── amo
-│   └── data
-└── tendermint
+└── amo
     ├── config
     └── data
 ```

-`dataroot/tendermint/config` directory stores some sensitive files such as `node_key.json` and `priv_validator_key.json`.
-You need to keep these files secure by control read permission of them. **Note that his applies to the case when you run daemons using a docker container**.
+`dataroot/amo/config` directory stores some sensitive files such as `node_key.json` and `priv_validator_key.json`.
+You need to keep these files secure by control read permission of them. **Note that this applies to the case when you run daemons using a docker container**.

 ### Prepare necessary files
-`tendermint` needs several files to operate properly:
+`amod` needs several files to operate properly:
 - `config.toml`<sup>&dagger;</sup>: configuration
 - `genesis.json`<sup>&dagger;</sup>: initial blockchain and app state
 - `node_key.json`<sup>&dagger;&dagger;</sup>: node key for p2p connection
 - `priv_validator_key.json`<sup>&dagger;&dagger;</sup>: validator key for
   conesnsus process

-&dagger; These files must be prepared before launching `tendermint` or `amod`.
+&dagger; These files must be prepared before launching `amod`.
 Some notable configuration options are as follows:
 - `moniker`
 - `rpc.laddr`